-vWF was measured by a double-antibody ELISA with reagents provided by Dako Ltd and standards provided by the National Institute for Biological Standards and Control, as previously described.17 The coefficient of variation was 16.1%.
+vWF was measured by a double-antibody ELISA with reagents provided by Dako Ltd (Ely, Cambridgeshire) and standards provided by the National Institute for Biological Standards and Control (NIBSC) (Potters Bar, Hertfordshire), as previously described.
+The coefficient of variation was 16.1%.
 A spline fit was applied to the results to determine the effect of time of sample collection on mean level.
-There is no major effect of time on these levels over this period.
+There was no major effect of time on these levels over this period.
 The proportion of the variability because of "time of sampling" for vWF is 0.15%.